LD4/ld4-community-recon/README.md

 - Github Wiki on this repository for meeting notes & other documentation: https://github.com/LD4P/ld4-community-recon/wiki
 - SUL-DLSS LD4All-Community Slack Channel for informal discussion.
 We will move to a unified & open LD4 Slack when it is available (Christina @cmh2166, cmharlow@stanford.edu can add you to the Slack channel)
 - Email list for meeting reminders, notes, and decisions.
 Ask at kick-off if we want an email list or just a list of emails.

+## Expectations of Participants

+In order to create an inclusive, safe, and open work environment, we ask that all participants follow a [set of rules designed by the the Recurse Center, previously the Hacker School](recurse.com/manual#sub-sec-social-rules).
+In their own words, *'the goal [of the Recurse Center Social Rules] isn't to burden everyone with a bunch of annoying rules, or to give us a stick to bludgeon people with for "being bad."
+Rather, these rules are designed to help all of us build a pleasant, productive, and fearless community.'*

+As such, these four rules are a lightweight set of explicit social norms to curtail specific kinds of behavior found to be destructive to a supportive, productive, and fun learning/working environment.
+The four rules are listed here; you can read more about them at http://recurse.com/manual#sub-sec-social-rules.

+1. "No feigning surprise."
+You shouldn't act surprised when someone says they don't know something.
+There is no benefit to feigning surprise, and regardless of intent, it makes someone feel bad, or worse, about admitting that they don't know something.
+2. "No well-actually's."
+This is when someone says something almost, but not entirely correct, and another person responds with "well, actually," and gives a correction.
+That's not to say we don't care about truth or precision, but there are better ways to communicate this.
+3. "No back-seat driving."
+If you overhear other people working through a problem, don't just intermittently toss advice in without engaging.
+4. "No subtle -isms".
+This last rule bans racism, sexism, homophobia, transphobia, and other kinds of bias.
+Subtle -isms are small things that make others feel uncomfortable, and might be familiar as they're under the term "microagressions."

+Tip of the hat here also to [Mark Matienzo](http://matienzo.org/), who wrote the additional text explaining each of these rules in the context of a collaborative environment.
+We've paraphrased Matienzo's comments here.

 ## Questions or Comments?